Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 # Optional Downloads Server #
-• To get the link to clone this repo, click the green "Code" button at the top of this page.
-• Click the Copy url to clipboard icon/button.

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/Downloads_Server.jpg' width='400'>
 <br>
 • As an option, you can add a page for downloading photos and zip files from the camera.